kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

 - [icon-triangle.left] navigate backward;
 - [icon-triangle.right] navigate forward;

-On the right of _View Tabs_ the tool-bar offers the following buttons:
+On the right of _View Tabs_, the toolbar offers the following buttons:

 - [icon-zoom.out] to decrease the font-size of all components;
 - [icon-zoom.in] to increase the font-size of all components;
 - [icon-search] to search views, components, source declarations, _etc._

-The tool-bar search widget can be extended by registered plug-ins to search specific items.
-The keyboard shortcut `Cmd+K` provides you with instant access to the tool-bar search widget.
+The toolbar search widget can be extended by registered plug-ins to search specific items.
+The keyboard shortcut `Cmd+K` provides you with instant access to the toolbar's search widget.

 ## The Status Bar {#ivette-statusbar}

 This area is used to provide summarized feedback on activity and running tasks in the current Frama-C session.
-In case of errors, warning or special events, messages are raised from the status-bar and may provides you with quick links to relevant components.
-Docked components are also accessible from the status-bar.
+In case of errors, warnings or special events, messages are raised from the status bar and may provides you with quick links to relevant components.
+Docked components are also accessible from the status bar.

 ## The Console {#ivette-console}